Political Science (POLS)

 POLS 202.
 Topics in Political Practice.
 3 hours.

-Selected topics in contemporary political practice.
+Selected topics and issues in Political Science.
+Topics vary across the subfields of Political Science.
 Course Information: May be repeated to a maximum of 6 hours if topics vary.
 Students may register in more than one section per term.
-Prerequisite(s): POLS 101 or POLS 190.

 POLS 203.
 Popular Culture and Politics.
 3 hours.

-This course uses popular culture and its products to analyze contemporary political themes through the lens of political processes, state and legal institutions, political behavior, and the exercise of power.
+Use of popular culture and its products in the analysis of contemporary political themes through the lens of political processes, state and legal institutions, political behavior, and the exercise of power.
 Topics may vary.
-Prerequisite(s): Credit or concurrent registration in POLS 101 or ENGL 161; or consent of the instructor.
+Course Information: Recommended background: POLS 101.

 POLS 204.
 Democracy and Its Discontents.
 3 hours.

 Explores the challenges past and present democracies face.
 Topics include democratic erosion, weak institutions, polarization, populism, corruption, and violence and democracy.
-Course Information: Prerequisite(s): Credit or concurrent registration in POLS 130; or consent of the instructor.
+Course Information: Recommended background: POLS 130.

 POLS 206.
 Political Behavior.
 3 hours.